toashiqur/toashiqur.github.io/_posts/2020-02-13-creating-a-blog-on-github.markdown

 $git push -u origin master
 ```

 Now go to to your GitHub repository (refresh if it's already open).
 It should show the uploaded project in the master branch.
 Go to the **Settings** of your repository.
-Under the **GitHub Pages** section **Select a source** (for example: the master branch).
+Under the **GitHub Pages** section select a **Source** branch (for example: the master branch).
 The page will refresh and you will find the link of your website.
 If it's showing *Your site is ready to be published at http://* then wait a while and refresh your page.
 It will change to *Your site is published at http://*.

 Your blog is online now, but it's holding only the default contents.
 You can customize it in your own way.
 One starting point is *_config.yml*.
 To publish your blog content modify following the format of the post given as an example inside the directory *_posts/*.
 The link to your post will appear automatically in your Front matter.